SaiyedMuhammadAnasMaududi/PhysicalAi_HumanoidRobotics_TEXTBOOK/docs/intro.md

 ## 🌟 Getting Started

 Ready to begin?
-Head to [Explore the Book](module-01-ros2/introduction) to start your journey into Physical AI and Humanoid Robotics!
+Head to [Module 1](module-01-ros2/introduction) to start your journey into Physical AI and Humanoid Robotics!

 ---